-Alternative 5 would cause a significant increase in impervious areas attributable to the construction of new transmission line infrastructure in a new utility ROW (designated Utility Corridor on NFS lands) for 18.8 miles, from Mile 0.0 to Mile 18.8 of the route (Impact H-5).
-Although As described above, Alternative 5 would not cause an significant-increase in impervious areas between Mile 18.8 and Mile 37.2 of the route due to the existing infrastructure.
-However, this alternative is still expected to increase surface water runoff due to the introduction of other new impervious areas described above.
+Alternative 5 would cause a significant increase in impervious areas attributable to the construction of new transmission line infrastructure in a new utility ROW (designated Utility Corridor on NFS lands) for 18.8 miles, from Mile 0.0 to Mile 18.8 of the route.
+Although Alternative 5 would not cause a significant increase in impervious areas between Mile 18.8 and Mile 37.2 of the route due to the existing infrastructure, this alternative is still expected to increase surface water runoff due to the new impervious areas described above.
 Mitigation Measure H-5a (Permeability of Ground Cover) would be implemented in all areas where soil compaction or imported ground cover materials may be required; for instance, on spur roads leading to hillside tower locations and on leveled or graded transmission tower pads.
-The implementation of Mitigation Measure H-5 would reduce Impact H-5 for Alternative 5 to a less-than-significant (Class II) level.
+The implementation of Mitigation Measure H-5 for Alternative 5 to a less-than-significant (Class II) level.